iotaledger/wallet.rs/docs/libraries/python/examples.md

 In case one would like to store a seed also somewhere else, there is a method `AccountManager.generate_mnemonic()` that generates random seed and it can be leveraged before the actual account initialization.

-Please note, it is highly recommended to store `stronghold` password and `stronghold` database on separate devices.
+Please note: it is highly recommended to store `stronghold` password encrypted on rest and separated from `stronghold` snapshots.

 ### Accounts
 The library uses a model of individual accounts to separate individual users/clients from each other.
 It is possible to generate multiple addresses for each account deterministically.